 I’m sorry to hear that your sister is rejecting the transplanted kidney.
 Is there anything that can be done to reverse this rejection episode.
 Sometimes medicine can do that.

-There is no free or low cost dialysis anywhere in the U.S. Those who are not US citizens or who have not lived in the US as a permanent legal resident for at least 5 years are not eligible for help from the government to pay for dialysis.
+There is no free or low cost dialysis or transplant anywhere in the U.S. Those who are not US citizens or who have not lived in the US as a permanent legal resident for at least 5 years are not eligible for help from the government to pay for dialysis.
 Dialysis in the US is very costly…maybe even more than in other countries.

 I found at least one places that offers hemodialysis in Uzbekistan.